 UC's Winter Weather Closure Procedures may call for cancellation when the National Weather Service declares a wind-chill warning (approximately -25 degrees) for an extended period of time during the daily commute or normal university operating hours.

-“When we recommend closing the university for an entire day, or for part of a day, it is because we are concerned about the safety of the university community,” said Public Safety Director James Whalen.
+“When we recommend closing the university for an entire day, or for part of a day, it is because we are concerned about the safety of the university community,” said Public Safety Director Eliot Isaac.
 “However, when inclement weather is predicted, we ask people to plan ahead in case the university does not close.”